aviaryan/email-templates/README.md

 npm run start
 ```

-## Notes
+## Changelog

-The old template at `devletters/letters.mjml` was copied to `aviaryan.com/newsletter.mjml` since it is now my personal newsletter.
-Therefore `devletters/*.mjml` is also excluded in the build.
+- The old template at `devletters/letters.mjml` was copied to `aviaryan.com/email-v1-centered.mjml` since it is now my personal newsletter.
+- Only the template I am currently using is included in the build scripts.